openvinotoolkit/geti-sdk/README.md

   tasks will be created in the project pipeline.
 For example, if you want to create a single task segmentation project, you'd pass `project_type='segmentation'`.
 For a detection -> segmentation task chain, you can pass `project_type=detection_to_segmentation`.
+Please see the scripts in the `examples` folder for examples on how to do this.

 - Uploading images, videos and annotations for images and video frames to a project

 - Downloading images, videos and annotations for images and video frames from a project

 - Setting basic configuration for a project, like turning auto train on/off and setting number of iterations for all tasks

 - **Creating and restoring a backup of an existing project**, using the code snippets provided [above](#downloading-and-uploading-projects).
 Only annotations and media are backed up, models are not.
->  **NOTE**: I have only tested backing up with `detection`, `segmentation`,
->  `classification` and `detection_to_segmentation` projects.
-I see no reason why it
->  wouldn't work for `anomaly_classification` and `detection_to_classification`
->  projects, but please test carefully before relying on this.

 What is not (fully) supported:
-- Empty labels in a task chain project seem not always to be uploaded correctly.
-They are handled correctly for the first task, but not if there is an object in the first task but the label for the second task is empty
+- Model download and upload
+- Prediction download and upload
+- Backing up project configuration
-- Label hierarchies *should* work, I have tested this briefly but please use caution and test extensively yourself
+- Label hierarchies *should* work, I have tested this but please use caution and test extensively yourself
-- Creating `detection to classification` projects *should* work, but is not tested
 - Other stuff that I may have missed...
 Please please please test carefully before relying on this tool to back up your projects!!!